gagolews/datawranglingpy/README.md

 ## About the Author

 [Marek Gagolewski][1]
-is currently a Senior Lecturer/Researcher in Applied AI at Deakin University in Melbourne, VIC, Australia and an Associate Professor in Data Science (on long-term leave) at the Faculty of Mathematics and Information Science, Warsaw University of Technology, Poland and Systems Research Institute of the Polish Academy of Sciences.
+is currently a Senior Lecturer in Applied AI at Deakin University in Melbourne, Australia and an Associate Professor in Data Science (on leave) at the Faculty of Mathematics and Information Science, Warsaw University of Technology, Poland.

+His research interests are related to data science, in particular: modelling complex phenomena, developing usable, general purpose algorithms, studying their analytical properties, and finding out how people use, misuse, understand, and misunderstand methods of data analysis in research, commercial, and decision making settings.

 He's an author of 85+ publications, including journal papers in outlets such as *Proceedings of the National Academy of Sciences (PNAS)*,